mmmatthew/swmm_calibration/README.md

 # swmm_calibration
-Framework for calibrating SWMM models.
+A framework for calibrating SWMM models.
+Mostly built with other people's work:
+- PYSWMM
+- SPOTPY